U.S. flag with dollar bills. Pexels Images.

 Definitions And Overview

 O2.
-Why is Costco having significantly low profit margins?
+Why does Costco generate significantly low profit margins?

 Definitions